 School District 277 does not discriminate on the basis of race, color, creed, religion, maternal origin, gender, disability, marital status, status with regard to public assistance, sexual orientation, age, family care leave status or veteran status.

-Services for Students with Disabilities
+Services for Students With Disabilities

-No qualified person with a disability may be excluded from, denied benefits of, or subjected to discrimination in any course, program or activity.
-A recipient may not restrict access for students with disabilities to schools, programs, services, and activities because of architectural barriers, equipment barriers, the need for related aids and services, or the need for auxiliary aids.
+No qualified person with a disability may be excluded from, denied benefits of, or subjected to, discrimination in any course, program or activity.
+A recipient may not restrict access for students with disabilities to schools, programs, services and activities because of architectural barriers, equipment barriers, the need for related aids and services, or the need for auxiliary aids.
 Section 504 and ADA Title II are based upon the premise that students with disabilities will be integrated with their non-disabled peers as much as possible.
-Recipients must locate students with disabilities who may be in need of support and services, determine eligibility, provide appropriate accommodations to include auxiliary aids, not discriminate on the basis of disability in classes, programs, extracurricular activities to include recipient sponsored activities.
+Recipients must locate students with disabilities who may be in need of support and services, determine eligibility, provide appropriate accommodations to include auxiliary aids, not discriminate on the basis of disability in classes, programs, and extracurricular activities to include recipient sponsored activities.